Primary Navigation Mobile

 Close the windows and sunroof

 Open windows and sunroofs can have a detrimental effect on fuel economy at speeds above 30mph or so.
-That’s because they create turbulence in the air flow around the car and the engine has to work harder to compensate.
-If you do like a flow of fresh air, fitting wind deflectors can solve the problem.
+That’s because they create turbulence in the air flow around the car and the engine has to work harder to push through it.
+If you still like a flow of fresh air, fitting wind deflectors can solve the problem.

 Remove the roof rack